 Think you will never make it to the finish line?
 Behold these secrets to a successful marriage from real-life married couples!

-Gary and Betty Hillery, who were married in 1943 and now live a the Mayflower Retirement Community in Winter Park, Florida, know that extraordinary love is based on mutual respect, understanding and flexibility, emphasizing that each spouse must be willing to give more than they receive.
-Of course, this means that both partners constantly put the other before themselves -- it's all about give and take.
+and flexibility, emphasizing that each spouse must be willing to give more than they receive.
+Of course, this means that both partners constantly put the other before themselves — it’s all about

 Setting a good example